 I was a gymnast for 11 years prior to weightlifting.
-I quit when I was 15 years old and started Crossfit shortly thereafter.
-Soon after finding Crossfit, I fell in love with weightlifting by the time I was 17.
+I quit when I was 15 years old and started fitness training shortly thereafter.
+Soon after finding fitness, I fell in love with weightlifting by the time I was 17.

 - 2019 was a rich medal year for you.
 What does it take to compete on the top level?

 To be at the top level, I have had to sacrifice a lot of things like school, work, volunteering, etc. so I could focus 100% on weightlifting.
 You have to eat, sleep, and breathe the sport and want success more than anything else.